speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 ### Fireday, Rova 9th 4721 AR

-We were approached by Ignaci and Strands-of-glowing-dawn (Tzeniwe).
+We were approached by [[Ignaci Canterells]] and [[Strands of Glowing Dawn]] (Tzeniwe).
 We were given elephant birds to ride, even for Oaky!
 Strands-of-glowing-dawn (Tzeniwe) seems to have set this up, that’s a mouthful to say.
 Tzeniwe said they represent the emerald bows.

+#EmeraldBoughs

 Rogar has a mean side, he was scary when he told the mean lady that she needed to return the lamp.
 Everyone around was also not happy with what happened.